Last Updated on

 The idea to write this book came on a train feeling inspired after our great housesit in Italy and we started taking it more seriously in Thailand last winter.
 As we traveled and housesat our way through South East Asia, India and then the U.S. this year, we became more determined to write it, to put the answers to all the questions people were asking us in one place and spread the word about the housesitting movement.

-That’s why it seemed so fitting that we ended up outlining the book during a housesit in Mexico, writing the bulk of it during our Costa Rican housesit and now publishing it while housesitting here in Santiago, Chile.
+That’s why it seemed so fitting that we ended up outlining a housesitting book during a housesit in Mexico, writing the bulk of it during our Costa Rican housesit and now publishing it while housesitting in Santiago, Chile.

 The real reason we love housesitting